Memorial Pillar (Valivade)

 The Memorial Pillar located in Valivade (a village near Kolhapur, India) is in memory of over 5000 Polish refugees who escaped to India during World War II and were given shelter in the area.
-Polands Deputy Foreign Minister Marcin Przydacz unveiled the pillar on 14 September 2019.
+Poland's Deputy Foreign Minister Marcin Przydacz unveiled the pillar on 14 September 2019.
+Valivade was India's largest Polish refugee camp, receiving its first group in June 1943 and caring for families until most returned home in 1948, though some remained permanently.
+Alongside the pillar, a commemorative museum was planned to house photographs, artifacts and oral histories of camp life, but the site has since suffered from deferred maintenance.
+Despite its state of neglect, the monument and adjacent cemetery continue to serve as potent symbols of India-Poland solidarity and wartime compassion.